-- 1. Read, discuss and review this section and the Transportation Section on page 18 - 2.
-Encourage your children to observe all established guidelines. - 3.
-Get to know your bus driver.

-4. Report any related traffic hazards or abuses of any school bus observed operating carelessly to (314)633-5107.

-- 5. Report all observed misconduct on school buses and at school bus stops to the Principal. - 6.
-Place identification of your child where the bus driver can retrieve it, if necessary. - 7.
+- 1. Read, discuss, and review this section and the Transportation section on Type IV Infractions - 2.
+Encourage your student(s) to observe all established guidelines. - 3.
+Get to know your bus driver. - 4.
+Report any related traffic hazards or abuses of any school bus observed operating carelessly to (314)-633-5107. - 5.
+Report all observed misconduct on school buses and at school bus stops to the Principal. - 6.
+Place identification of your student where the bus driver can retrieve it, if necessary. - 7.
 Report to the police any strangers observed at or near bus pick up/drop off stops. - 8.
-See that children are at the bus stop five (5) minutes before the bus is scheduled to arrive. - 9.
-Ensure that preschool and kindergarten students are met at the afternoon bus stop by a parent/guardian or are accompanied by a responsible, designated older sibling.
+See that your student(s) are at the bus stop five (5) minutes before the bus is scheduled to arrive. - 9.
+Download the 'Here Comes The Bus' app on Google play or Apple store to track your student's bus.
+The district code for the app is 29971. - 10.
+Ensure that preschool and kindergarten students are met at the afternoon bus stop by a parent/guardian or are accompanied by a responsible, designated older sibling(s).